Chibale Zambia: types of spirit possession

 - 9See Madan (1913: 141) and for the Lenje/Lamba area: Doke (1927: 524, 525 and 1931: 258-267) and Heintze (1970: 40).
 See also Smith & Dale (1920, ii: 140f) and van Binsbergen (1979: 175).

 - 10See Doke (1931: 258-267).
 The description by Doke of the bamukaMwami mediums is valuable as a historical documentation.
 However, he does not clearly separate the works of the real mediums from those of the frauds.
-Exegetes in Chibale, confronted with his descriptions, had little problem in separating the acts of the real ones from those of the impostors.
+Exegetes in Chibale, when confronted with his descriptions, had little problem in separating the acts of the genuine ones from those of the impostors.

 - 11See also Stefaniszyn (1974:70,73) for the southern part of the Lala region.

 - 12References to Mashabe possession, in central Zambia, can be found in Doke (1927: 524 and 1931: 256) and Stefaniszyn (1964b: 156f).
-Rare in Central Province, a possession type of that or a similar name was still prominent in Eastern Province and in Malawi, Mozambique and Zimbabwe in the 1970s.
+Rare in Central Province, a possession type of that or a similar name was still prominent in Eastern Province and in Malawi, Mozambique, and Zimbabwe in the 1970s.
 See, for instance, Blacking (1962), Tracey (1965), Chilivumbo (1972), and Berliner (1978).

 - 13Mensah (1970a: 100).